Flightkick/eso-outkasted-guild-addon/README.md

 # Outkasted Guild Add-On for ESO
+Outkasted is a guild in the Elder Scrolls Online, you can find our website here: https://outkastedguild.com
-This is where the source code of the Outkasted Guild Add-On for the Elder Scrolls Online game is hosted.
+This is where the source code of the Outkasted Guild Add-On is hosted.

 You can find the Add-On on esoui here: https://www.esoui.com/downloads/info2881-Outkasted.html
 It is recommended to download the Add-On with an Add-On manager like Minion https://minion.mmoui.com/